-The stunning horseshoe cove is free from obstructive development, but there are still some very basic eateries on the beach, serving some of the most delicious seafood imaginable.
+The stunning horseshoe cove is free from obstructive development.
+Still, there are some very basic eateries on the beach.
+They serve some of the most delicious seafood imaginable.

 The other end of the beach is even less populated due to the lack of facilities.
 Here the waves crash into the cliffs and the place is absolutely secluded.
 Seagrapes and coconut palms provide good shades all through the 2 mi/3.2 km long beach.

-Bahia de las Aguilas: Stunningly Turquoise Waters Washing your Concerns Away
+10. Bahia de las Aguilas: Stunningly Turquoise Waters Washing your Concerns Away

 Near Pedernales in the Western part of the country, far away from mass tourism, this 5 mi/8 km long stretch of white sand offers no facilities at all.
 The perfectly clear waters, however, make it probably one of the best Dominican Republic beaches.

 Your efforts to get to this extremely secluded Dominican Republic beach will be rewarded with beautiful views, including the sight of flamingos and turtles.
 Snorkelling and swimming in the clear turquoise waters will make you forget all the sweating on the way to the beach.

-Finding your own Paradise Spot on the Dominican Republic Beaches
+Find Your Own Paradise Spot on the Dominican Republic Beaches

 So there you have it, the best secluded Dominican Republic beaches!

-You deserve your own piece of paradise, your personal spot on one of the secluded Dominican Republic beaches.
+You deserve your own piece of paradise: your personal spot on one of the secluded Dominican Republic beaches.
 Go find it!

 Which one is your favourite Dominican Republic beach?
 I’d love to hear about your experience in the comments below.